akveo/nebular/docs/articles/concept-ui-kit.md

+# Nebular Components

-Nebular Ui Kit includes a list of essential component allowing you to quickly create a new page and start filling it with business logic not worrying about essential layout elements.
+Nebular Components is a list of essential pure Angular components allowing you to quickly create a new page filled with essential structure.

 Here's a list of Nebular components: